yubi00/ai-portfolio/README.md

 # AI Portfolio Terminal (Local MCP Server Setup)

-A terminal-style portfolio web app with a React frontend and a Python FastAPI backend, powered by a local MCP (Model Context Protocol) server for AI-driven portfolio queries.
+A terminal-style portfolio web app with a Reactjs frontend and a Python FastAPI backend, powered by a local MCP (Model Context Protocol) server for AI-driven portfolio queries.
 This project is **for local development and testing only**.
 Remote MCP server support will be provided in a separate project.

 ---